NimaMan/probability_of_deafult_prediction/obj.md

 - evaluate errors
 - later propogate the results into the rest of the dataset

 - Add the predictions from other models to the features that you have.
+Initial attmepts with XGB did not perform the best!
+This is the way to go..

 - Investigate ranked probabilities

-# Ensemble
-Will come up with a couple of ensemble models.
-    - Add the predictions of lgbm and xgb as a feature to conv